Contents of Company’s Articles of Association

 Venture Capital

-VC company is one of the financing institutions partaking in the equity participation and/or financing the development of the investee company for a certain period of time.
-Every business actor that conducts their business in the form of VC company shall obtain the business license from OJK.
-Aside from the conventional one, OJK also recognizes the Syariah VC that runs the VC activities based on Syariah principles and Islamic law.
-The VC company itself could secure several types of funding from:
+A VC company is a financing institution partaking in equity participation and/or the financing of the development of the investee company for a certain period of time.
+Every business actor that conducts their business in the form of a VC company shall obtain their business license from OJK.
+Aside from the conventional one, OJK also recognizes the Syariah VC that runs VC activities based on Syariah principles and Islamic law.
+The VC company could secure several types of funding from:

 -